 Top-end electric sports cars and luxury EVs are now able to run for prolonged distances, with ranges sometimes close to double the size of standard models.

 Some EVs can now drive the length of London to Edinburgh in one go, providing over 400 miles on a single charge!
-You can read all about such EVs with our Top 10 Electric Cars with the Longest Range.
+You can read all about such EVs with our Electric Car Range: How Far Can an EV Go? article.

 Furthermore, the range of an electric car can diminish as its battery health declines.
 This could mean shorter ranges for older and higher mileage electric cars.